 - Q11.
-(R) The leadership by the actor can be characterized as ‘creating nearness and empathy’.
+(R) The leadership by the actor can be characterised as ‘creating nearness and empathy’.

 - Q12.
-(R) Within the organisation of the actor, there is a working culture which can be characterized as open and fair, with direct lines on all levels.
+(R) The actor’s organisation has a working culture characterised as open and fair, with direct lines on all levels.

 - Q13.
 (R) ‘Making mistakes’ is allowed in our organisation and is seen as a learning process for improvement and is always followed by adjusted governance.

 - Q14.
-(T) We have all the tools and techniques available for actual delivery of the ‘value’ to the object?
+(T) We have all the tools and techniques to deliver the ‘value’ to the object.

 - Q15.
-(T) We have all the knowledge and human resources available to realise the ‘value’.
+(T) We have all the knowledge and human resources to realise the ‘value’.

 - Q16.
-(T) We are setting the right priorities in our process towards the ‘value’ creation and delivery.
+(T) We are setting the right priorities towards the ‘value’ creation and delivery in our process.

 - Q17.
 (T) There is room for innovation and new forms of creation.

 - Q18.
-(T) The expressed and decided ambition related to the value and its governance and the available capacity to create and deliver this are fully matched.
+(T) The expressed and decided ambition related to the value and governance and the available capacity to create and deliver this is fully matched.